radical-cybertools/radical.entk/doc/examples/simulationanalysis/extasy_coco_amber.rst

 Use-Case: ExTASY (Amber-CoCo)
 *****************************

-This example shows how to use the Ensemble MD Toolkit ``SimulationAnalysis`` pattern for the Amber-CoCo usecase which has multiple Amber based Simulation instances and a single CoCo Analysis stage.
+This example shows how to use the Ensemble Toolkit ``SimulationAnalysis`` pattern for the Amber-CoCo usecase which has multiple Amber based Simulation instances and a single CoCo Analysis stage.
 Although the user is free to use any method to mention the inputs, this usecase example uses two configuration